elixir-europe/rdmkit/pages/your_problem/storage.md

 tags: [research_it]
 ---

-## What kind of data do you wish to store?
+## What storage solutions are available?

+There are several different types of storage solutions, for example
+* Local storage on your harddrive or local servers
+* High Performance Computer clusters
+* Secure Storage for sensitive data
+* Public Repositories
+* Cloud Service Solutions

-There are several different types of storage solutions and depending on what type of data you wish to store, some might be more suitable than others.
+Depending on what type of data you wish to store, some might be more suitable than others.
-The timeline and purpose of the storage is also deciding factors for choosing a storage solution.
+The timeline and purpose of the storage are also deciding factors for choosing a storage solution.

 ### Considerations about the data
-* Is your data sensitive?
 * What volume of data do you need a storage solution for?
-* Who will need to access the data?
-(Only yourself, internal or external collaborators)
+* Who will need to access the data, only yourself, internal or external collaborators?
-* How often will the data be accessed?
-(Is it being actively worked on or kept as is?)
+* How often will the data be accessed, is it being actively worked on or mainly stored in the current version?
 * Do you need the storage solution to be compatible with certain analysis tools?
+* Is your data sensitive?

-### Considerations about storage solution
+### Considerations about the type of storage solution
 * What are the backup procedures for this storage solution?
 * What are the costs associated with this storage solution?
-* How sustainable is this storage solution?
-(How is it maintained?)
+* How sustainable is this storage solution, ie. how is it maintained and funded?

 ### Solutions
-* Local Storage
-* Cloud services
-* Computer Clusters
-* Possible Providers: Host Institution, National Infrastructure, EOSC, public archives, commercial providers
+To find out what storage solutions are available to you and which one fits your needs, you can reach out to the IT-department of your host institution or a National Infrastructure for your domain or specialised on computing services if those exists in your country.

+For active data, it is important that it is easily accessible for everyone that needs to work with it.
+See recommendations on how to store your data during the course of your project below.
+For sensitive data, consider the security and privacy guidelines.
+For storing your data in a way for others to find and access it, consider a public repository.
+See below.
+For Big data, local storage is often not suitable.

 ## How to store your data during the course of your project?